the-bos/the-bos.github.io/_posts/2025-04-11-welcome-to-bos-life.markdown

 ### 👋 Hello, world!

-#### I'm Branden Olson Steele (BOS) -- AI engineer, new parent, and coffee addict.
+#### I'm Branden Olson Steele (BOS) -- AI engineer by day, new dad by night, and running entirely on espresso.
-After working for over a decade at the frontier between research, data science, and AI engineering, I’m finally starting the blog I’ve been meaning to write for, well... over a decade.
+After working for over a decade at the frontier between research, data science, and AI engineering, I’m finally starting the blog I’ve been meaning to write for... a decade 😅.

 #### Elevator pitch

-- I'm an **AI generalist** drawn to hard, ambiguous problems in diverse domains.
-My track record includes architecting fintech agents, trailblazing HR content creation, and publishing new methods in immunology and geostatistics.
+- I'm an **AI generalist** drawn to hard, ambiguous problems in diverse domains, from architecting fintech agents, to trailblazing HR content creation, to devising new methods in the statistical sciences.
-- I build **production-grade AI / ML systems**, with a recent obsession with agents, GenAI, and LLMs, though I'll never lose my soft spot for classical statistical models.
+- I _love_ building production-grade AI / ML systems, with a recent obsession with agents, GenAI, and LLMs.
+Though, I'll never lose my soft spot for classical statistical models!
-- I'm **lucky** to have learned from world-class engineers, scientists, and mentors, who have showed me that pressure is a privilege.
+- I'm lucky to have learned from world-class engineers, scientists, and mentors, who have showed me why pressure is a privilege.
-- I’m **humbled** every day by how deep this rabbit hole goes!
+- I’m very humbled every day by how deep this rabbit hole goes!

 #### Time to write

-For years I've wanted to seriously write about topics in AI Engineering, but never quite found the time.
+For years I've wanted to write seriously about AI / ML Engineering, but never quite found the time.
 However, over the last year, I shipped my biggest career project to date (more on that later), I welcomed my first child to the world (Ada, named after you-know-the-one), and left a Fortune 500 company for a start-up.
 In other words, time is now my most precious, vanishing resource.
 So naturally, I figured—_what better moment to launch a blog?_